Ideation: Generating Business Ideas

 Most "new" ideas are combinations:

-Exercise: Take two successful products and combine them.
+Exercise: take two successful products and combine them.
 What would "Uber for X" or "Airbnb for Y" look like?
-(But be more creative than that cliché.)
+Try to be more creative than that cliché.

 Ideation Frameworks